gnowth/gnowth/README.md

 - routing

 TODO:
-move away from commonjs module and use verbatimModuleSyntax for typescript
+- move away from commonjs module and use verbatimModuleSyntax for typescript
+- use create react app for boilerplate-cra